 Carn Galva from Lanyon Quoit

 What did the ancients know that we don't?
-The Ancient Penwith site contains evidence, maps of sites and alignments, new discoveries and thoughts on their possible significance.
-Forthcoming research into astronomical orientations, underground water and subtle energy patterns will, in due course, expand on this - that comes next.
+This website contains evidence, maps, discoveries and thoughts on ancient sites' possible significance.
+Forthcoming research into astronomical orientations, intervisibility, dating and subtle energy will expand on this - that follows in due course.

-For more on the Penwith map and geomantic research, click here.
+- For more on ancient site alignments, click here.

-Penwith's megalithic past has been researched by antiquarians and archaeologists for many years.
-This site draws on their work and adds to it, looking at the Land's End peninsula as a whole landscape.
+Penwith's prehistory has been researched by antiquarians, geomancers, dowsers and archaeologists for many years.
+This research draws on their work and adds to it.